Sacred Geometry Tattoos: The Hidden Spiritual Truth

 This article is part of our Sacred Geometry series.
 Read the full guide: Sacred Geometry: The Hidden Blueprint of Creation

-Marking the body with these shapes is an act of integration.
-It merges the physical self with abstract truth.
-The result is a map carried on the body.
-It guides the wearer back to the center.
+Wearing these shapes is an act of integration.
+It merges your physical self with an abstract truth.
+You end up with a map you carry everywhere.
+It’s a guide back to your own center.

 💡 The Geometric Skin Blueprint